Don-Heal/DonaldHeal_T1A3/Readme.md

 # Implementation plan
 ![Diagram](docs/Implementation.png)
-# Install
+# Installation and Running

-Run the script from the src file to install relevent gems and run application.
+The application is designed to be run from the "main.rb" file from within a terminal.
+The main.rd file has the flags -help, -info, -install within the file.
+To allow the application to run correctly you should run the "install" script from within the terminal this will a use bundeler to install the correct dependencies that are required for the application.
+It will also start the game for the first time.
 ## Dependencies

-This application requires the use of ruby and gems you can find a script in the src file that will insall them for you.
+This application requires the use of these ruby and gems

 - gem colorize 0.8.1